 Water and fruits are included during the visit.
 This is the format we recommend for those who have only half a day but want to bring back more than just photos.

-Silk Island Tour — the private tuk-tuk
+Silk Island Tour — the privatized tuk-tuk

-Night Tour — the illuminated capital
+Night Tour — the capital illuminated

 Video guide and available languages

-The video content has been designed and narrated by Olivier, the founder of the tour, who has lived in Phnom Penh for many years.
+The video content was designed and narrated by Olivier, the founder of the tour, who has lived in Phnom Penh for many years.
 He has included his anecdotes as a resident, his architectural favorites, and the details that only daily familiarity allows one to notice.
 The result is a guide that is both well-informed and lively — more of a narrative than a catalog.

-The video guide highlights architectural details, overlays archival photographs with current buildings to show how they have evolved, and reveals normally inaccessible interiors.
+The video guide highlights architectural details, overlays archival photographs onto current buildings to show how they have evolved, and reveals normally inaccessible interiors.
 A way to see the city differently — through the eyes of a passionate person.

 Practical: reservation, pickup, access